tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

   03-31-2019: 321
   ```

-* Adding a new key-value pair entry to a dictionary is as easy as specifying a new key-value pair combination.
+* To add a new key-value pair to a dictionary, simply specify a new key-value pair combination.

   ```python
   # Add a new key-value pair